Commentary on Parashat Shoftim, Deuteronomy 16:18 - 21:9

-Parashat Shoftim is one of our most neatly packaged Torah portions, beginning with commandments about the necessity for appointing “magistrates and officials” (16:18) and concluding with a procedure aimed to ensure that people do “what is right in the sight of God” (21:9).
-From its opening words to its concluding phrases, this parashah is about righteousness and justice.
+Parashat Shoftim is one of our most neatly packaged Torah portions, beginning with commandments about the necessity for appointing “magistrates and officials” (16:18) and concluding with a procedure aimed to ensure that people do “what is right in the sight of God” (Deuteronomy 21:9).
+From its opening words to its concluding phrases, this portion is about righteousness and justice.
 Yet these concepts are meaningless unless rooted in concrete particulars so they can permeate the lives of those who wish to find meaning in the Torah.
 These are clearly universal values, but where do we find out about the ways women approach such values and concerns?

 Among the commandments recounted in this portion are those about warfare.
 Can we retain humanity in a time of war?
-The parashah asks us to attempt every other possible measure before war is undertaken, literally to “call her [that is, the city] to peace” (20:10), which indicates that war should be considered a last resort in resolving a conflict.
+The Torah portion asks us to attempt every other possible measure before war is undertaken, literally to “call her [that is, the city] to peace” (20:10), which indicates that war should be considered a last resort in resolving a conflict.
 All world leaders should familiarize themselves with this ethical teaching: negotiate before fighting by actively calling out in peace to one’s opponent.
 This recalls the active language about Aaron the priest and his sons in Pirkei Avot 1:12, “Be like the disciples of Aaron: love peace and pursue it.”